-James Risen and Eric Lichtblau, How the U.S. Uses Technology to Mine More Data More Quickly, The New York Times, June 8, 2013.
 These techniques have become commonplace in private industry, with one analysis firm holding as many as 1,500 data points on each of 500 million consumers worldwide.

 Natasha Singer, You for Sale: Mapping, and Sharing, the Consumer Genome, The New York Times, June 16, 2012.
 Advanced data analysis techniques have also been widely heralded in the political world, with one consultant for President Obama's reelection campaign reporting that due to such techniques, "the campaign literally knew every single wavering voter in the country that it needed to persuade to vote for Obama, by name, address, race, sex and income."
 Jim Rutenberg, Data You Can Believe In, The New York Times, June 23, 2013.

 Adding to the inherent danger of government access to such information, and of the unprecedented ability to use it to identify individuals, is the risk of public disclosure-which, in the Internet era, could make "a wealth of information" available to potential harassers.
 See Doe v.
 Reed, 130 S. Ct.
 2811, 2825 (2010) (Alito, J., concurring).
 The government may argue that no such exposure is possible, or likely, due to the security measures surrounding the data.
 But those assurances are not comforting, given that the very existence of the phone records program was exposed by a lone excontractor.
 See Glenn Greenwald, et al., Edward Snowden: the whistleblower behind the NSA surveillance revelations, The Guardian, June 9, 2013.
 Further, under today's information-sharing policies, with enormous amounts of data routinely made available to low-level personnel, leaks of unprecedented scale may also become routine.
 See Marc Ambinder, WikiLeaks: One Analyst, So Many Documents, National Journal, Nov.
 29, 2010 (describing access by Private First Class Bradley Manning to "intelligence streams from across the world"); Ellen Nakashima, With better sharing of data comes danger, Washington Post, Nov.
 29, 2010 (describing leaks as the "downside to better information-sharing").
-In fact, recent reports indicate that the mass surveillance program itself has been misused, both through the inevitable human errors that occur during the handling of enormous volumes of data by a large agency, and through outright abuse.
-See Barton Gellman, NSA broke privacy rules thousands of times per year, audit finds, Washington Post, Aug.
+In fact, recent reports indicate that the mass surveillance program itself has been misused, both through the inevitable human errors that occur during the handling of enormous volumes of data by a large agency and through outright abuse.
+See

+Barton Gellman, NSA broke privacy rules thousands of times per year, audit finds, Washington Post, Aug.
 15, 2013 (describing unauthorized surveillance ranging "from significant violations of law to typographical errors that resulted in unintended interception of U.S. e-mails and telephone calls"); Siobhan Gorman, NSA Officers Spy on Love Interests, Wall Street Journal, Aug.
 23, 2013.
 Thus, even if the information collection at issue in this case posed no threat in its own right, the risk of disclosure through accident or abuse would make it unacceptable.
-The self-reporting and correction of error or abuse after the fact praised by the District Court, see SPA052, is cold comfort to those whose privacy has already been violated.

 II.
-The Government's broad interpretation of Section 215 could circumvent legal protections for Americans' privacy, such as laws that guard against the registration of guns or gun owners.
+The mass surveillance program could allow the government to circumvent legal protections for Americans' privacy, such as laws that guard against the registration of guns or gun owners.

 The Congress and successive administrations have acted repeatedly to protect Americans' personal privacy in a variety of arenas.
 Many of these have now become routine parts of everyday life.
 We stand two paces back from one another at the pharmacy counter to avoid learning of our neighbors' medical issues, thanks to regulations under the Health Insurance Portability and Accountability Act.
-See 45 C.F.R. § 164.530(c) (2013).
-Both our surface mail and, ironically, our e-mail and the websites we visit bear a daily stream of federally mandated messages from credit card companies and others, notifying us of firms' privacy policies under the Financial Services Modernization Act, Pub.
-L. 106-102, 113 Stat.
+See 45 C.F.R. § 164.530(c) (2011).
+Both our surface mail and, ironically, our e-mail and the websites we visit bear a daily stream of federally mandated messages from credit card companies and others, notifying us of firms' privacy policies under the Financial Services Modernization Act, 113 Stat.
 1338 (1999), and other laws.